fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 * https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/commit/7de6a4431e478435b3f34144652d8005483d3bdb

 ### StatefulSet-Based Services
-In the `bluecompute-ce` chart we use a combination of Deployment and StatefulSet services to run the entire application.
-The StatefulSet service in the `bluecompute-ce` application include `Elasticsearch`, `MariaDB`, and `CouchDB`.
+In the `bluecompute` chart we use a combination of Deployment and StatefulSet services to run the entire application.
+The StatefulSet service in the `bluecompute` application include `Elasticsearch`, `MariaDB`, and `CouchDB`.
 These services benefit from StatefulSets because they provide a sticky identity for each of their pods, which is essential to keep the stateful nature of these services.

 Unfortunately, Istio does not fully support StatefulSets yet, which prevents the Elasticsearch, MariaDB, and CouchDB services from starting.
 If you look at the following document, it says that if you disable Mutual TLS, the StatefulSet services should just work, but that's not the case for these workloads:
 * https://istio.io/docs/setup/kubernetes/quick-start/#option-1-install-istio-without-mutual-tls-authentication-between-sidecars